 Renal failure at presentation carries an increased risk of end-stage renal disease and death despite immunosuppressive therapy.

-RPGN is mediated by an antibody or cellular immunity or the interaction of the two immune system arms.
-GBM results from the deposition of antibody along the basement membrane and/or glomerular deposition of preformed soluble immune complexes.
+RPGN is mediated by an antibody or cellular immunity or the interaction of the two immune system arms. anti GBM disease results from the deposition of antibody along the basement membrane and/or glomerular deposition of preformed soluble immune complexes.
 Following the disruption of the glomerular capillary, circulating cells, inflammatory mediators, and plasma proteins pass through the capillary wall into the Bowman space, which leads to the development of crescents.
 The major participants in crescent formation are coagulation proteins, macrophages, T cells, fibroblasts, and parietal epithelial cells.
 Activated macrophages contribute to the crescents by proliferating and releasing procoagulant tissue factor, interleukin-1 (IL-1) and tumor necrosis factor (TNF).
 T cells are not prominent components, but they play an important role in glomerular injury by antigen recognition and macrophage recruitment.

 Clinical and laboratory presentations of all types of acute RPGN are very similar.
 Some patients present with signs and symptoms of renal disease such as anemia, hematuria, fluid retention, oliguria, or uremia.
 Weakness, nausea, and vomiting often dominate the clinical picture.
 Others give a history of a viral prodrome.
 Vague aches, frank arthritis, sinusitis, otitis, episcleritis, skin rash, neuritis, or encephalopathy are rare and are more common with multisystem disease.
 Oliguria, abdominal or flank pain, hemoptysis, and peripheral swelling may occur.
 Up to 15% of patients may be asymptomatic.
 Physical findings include normal or slightly elevated blood pressure, peripheral edema (10%), pallor (common), and a skin rash suggesting leukocytoclastic vasculitis.